- Step 1: The K-1 Petition

 You may request that the consular officer return your original civil documents (e.g., marriage, birth, and police certificates) at the end of the interview, if you provide photocopies for the officer to keep.

-The consular officer should adjudicate your application at the end of the appointment, notifying you of one of these results:
+The consular officer should adjudicate your application at the end of the appointment, notifying you of approval, or of one of these results:

 Refusal under 221(g): Refusal under section 221(g) of the Act is a temporary refusal for the Consulate to gather more information in the case:

-- If the officer wants more documents from you, he or she will give you a written list of the requested documents.
+- If the officer wants more documents from you, they will give you a written list of the requested documents.

-- If the officer wants to investigate the case or request a background check from the Department of State in Washington, DC, or conduct an investigation, he or she will give you a written notice saying that “additional processing” is required.
+If the officer wants to investigate the case or request a background check from the Department of State in Washington, DC, or conduct an investigation, they will give you a written notice saying that “additional processing” is required.

 Refusal under 221(a): This is a refusal on the basis that the applicant falls within the grounds of inadmissibility.
 In some cases, a waiver may be available.
 The waiver procedure is a hybrid of nonimmigrant procedures and immigrant procedures.